Waterloo, Ontario: Education and research

 Waterloo is home to two major universities, the University of Waterloo and Wilfrid Laurier University.

 The city is also home to three well-known think tanks – the Perimeter Institute for Theoretical Physics, an advanced centre for the study of foundational, theoretical physics and award-winning educational outreach in science; the Institute for Quantum Computing, based at the University of Waterloo, which carries out innovative research in the computer, engineering, mathematical and physical sciences; and the Centre for International Governance Innovation, an independent, nonpartisan think tank that addresses international governance challenges.

 Distilling and brewing

 Breweries and distilleries had been a significant industry in the Waterloo area until 1993 when a Labatt-owned brewery was shut down.
 The Brick Brewing Company operated in Waterloo but is now based in Kitchener.
 Waterloo was the original home of distiller Seagram (also the home town of many descendants of J.P.
 Seagram), which closed its Waterloo plant in 1992.
 Of the remaining Seagram buildings, one became home of the Centre for International Governance Innovation (CIGI), while others were converted into condominiums.

 Other

+One of the city's oldest businesses is the Waterloo Manufacturing Company, which was incorporated in 1888 and has origins in 1850.
 The city encourages location filming of movies and TV series and many have taken advantage of Waterloo locations.
 Examples include Downsizing (released in 2017), The Demolisher (2015) and Degrassi: The Next Generation (2015).